Story-Driven B2B Marketing - DIgital Transformation in action

 Does your brand message stand out in the marketplace?
 Does your narrative convey bold ideas, new experiences and customer stories that engage and excite people to learn more about your company?
 Has your marketing team fully embraced the tools and techniques of content marketing?
 Or, are your efforts still being surpassed by more progressive competitors?

 Back in October of 2013, I published an editorial entitled “Why Social Media is Not Valued by CEOs” and promised that I would write a follow-on piece about how CMOs can recover both the control and the execution of their essential corporate marketing communications.
-While I didn’t anticipate a two-year pause before I would be ready to share my thoughts, I’m glad that I waited.
+While I didn’t anticipate a long pause before I would be ready to share my thoughts, I’m glad that I waited.

 I’ve had time to reflect upon the root causes of the symptoms that I shared previously.
 I’ve also considered the key trends in my area of marketing practice — the Technology, Media and Telecom (TMT) space — and the most viable solutions to the biggest challenges.
 Truly, I see an abundance of opportunity, to rectify the mistakes of the past and reimagine our roles and responsibilities as marketers.